Indiana ASPIN Veteran's Services

 - Intervention: A telebehavioral health hub network was created to connect community mental health centers to the VA Medical Center.

-- Results: To date, 2,071 IVBHN appointments have been made, saving veterans time and money.
+- Results: More than 3,000 telehealth appointments have been made, saving hundreds of veterans time and money.

-Indiana is home to more than 418,000 veterans and supplies the 4th largest deployment of Army Guard soldiers in the United States.
-Indiana ranks 4th in the nation in National Guard member suicides, but ranks 20th in the amount of federal dollars received for veteran services.
+Indiana is home to more than 455,000 veterans and supplies the 4th largest deployment of Army Guard soldiers in the United States.
+But suicide among these veterans is high - the state Indiana ranks 4th in the nation in National Guard member suicides, but ranks 20th in the amount of federal dollars received for veteran services.

-The Indiana Veterans Behavioral Health Network (IVBHN) provides mental healthcare services to Indiana veterans who are otherwise unable to receive VA assistance in rural areas.
-IVBHN was formed by the Affiliated Service Providers of Indiana Network (ASPIN), a nonprofit behavioral health network made up of 7 rural community mental health centers and 3 addiction providers.
+ASPIN Veteran's Services (formerly known as the Indiana Veterans Behavioral Health Network) provides mental healthcare services to Indiana veterans who are otherwise unable to receive VA assistance in rural areas.
+The program was formed by the Affiliated Service Providers of Indiana Network (ASPIN), a nonprofit behavioral health network made up of 7 rural community mental health centers and 3 addiction providers.
 It offers clinical care through 50 offices in the state and behavioral health integration through the work of its community health workers program.

-IVBHN’s mission is to develop veteran cultural competence among affiliated providers.
-Through a matrix of services, IVBHN cares for both insured and uninsured veterans by placing teleconferencing units at 8 rural community mental health centers.
+The mission of ASPIN Veteran's Services is to develop veteran cultural competence among affiliated providers.
+Through a matrix of services, the program cares for both insured and uninsured veterans by placing teleconferencing units at 6 rural community mental health centers.
 This allows veterans to receive care in a timely manner without having to leave their home communities.
 These units allow veterans to access VA clinical providers who are familiar with military mental health issues.
-IVBHN was the first partnership in the nation to occur between the VA and a private provider.
+ASPIN Veteran's Services was the first in the nation to facilitate partnerships between the VA and a private providers.